Reaffirming the Role of School Integration in K-12 Education Policy: A Conversation Among Policymakers, Advocates and Educators

 The following papers were included on the panel:

-To read about the briefing, view the following articles.
+To read about the briefing, view the following article.

 Looking to the Future: Legal and Policy Options for Racially Integrated Education in the South and the Nation